csiro-wsn/tutedocs/OS/OS.4-Threading.md

 ## **3.0 Tutorial Question:**

-Copy the zephyr/sample/blinky program to a working application directory, then, implement two threads, that can blink the leds at different times on the Thingy52.
+Copy the zephyr/sample/blinky program to a working application directory, then, implement two threads, where one thread will turn on the led, and the other thread will turn off the led.
+Use either the thingy52 or the Arduino Sense to test your code.

+>Question: What is wrong with an implementation like this?
+Why is this not ideal, what type of issues might you run into?

+## **3.1 Solution**

+A sample solution is uploaded in the docs repository.
+Find located within,

+> tute_solutions/thread_tute/src/

+This code can be built with:

+> west build -p -b <board_name>

+and flashed with

+> west flash -r 'runner'

+Refer to the board flasing tutorials for additional build/flash guides.